-With respect to the Composite Review Board decision of 2010, the 2011 Board is not bound by the decisions of prior year's Boards, as each year is a new assessment with changing market conditions affecting the values.
+With respect to the Composite Review Board decisions of 2010, the 2011 Board is not bound by the decisions of prior year's Boards, as each year is a new assessment with changing market conditions affecting the values.
 The Board may take guidance from past decisions with respect to physical conditions such as lot size or building areas, but must makes its own decision with respect to the current year's assessment.
-The Board finds the decision provide little guidance as there is insufficient evidence contained in the decisions to show how the decisions were determined.
+The Board finds the decisions provide little guidance as there is insufficient evidence contained in the decision documents to show how the prior Boards reached their opinions.
 The Board does take some guidance from the decisions CARB 2077/2010-P, CARB 2093/2010-P and CARB 2086/2010-P when addressing the Respondent's submissions - specifically the statement - 'the adjustments applied were not supported by evidence'.
 Although speaking to the Respondent, the rule is equally applicable to the Complainant.
-Adjustments without evidence carry less weight with the Board and fail the onus test and burden of proof.
+Adjustments without evidence carry less weight with the Board and fail the onus of proof.